nikitavoloboev/data/focusing/goals.md

 Minimize incoming stream of information to contain impactful signal that is inspiring.
 Meet more people.

+Cut waste fully.
+No analytics nor compulsive behavior.
+Breathe and be mindful.

 ## Read books/papers

 Read books & research papers relevant to problems I want to solve.